-In February 2020, Business Showcase Days will open the doors of Chambers and businesses to their local communities, providing a chance for people to see first-hand the range of different career paths on offer in local businesses.
+February sees the launch of Business Showcase Days!
+This national initiative will open the doors of Chambers and businesses to their local communities, providing a chance for people to see first-hand the range of different career paths on offer in local businesses.

 Chambers tell us that businesses across the UK are struggling to attract and retain homegrown talent, and that school and college leavers aren’t aware of the job prospects in local firms.
 Chambers of Commerce are uniquely placed to help their local communities thrive and introduce them to the career opportunities in local companies.

 Business Showcase Days will also help Chambers build connections with local schools and colleges and position Chambers at the forefront of harnessing and developing local talent.

 For more information and to get involved, please contact Faye Busby.

 The third phase of the campaign will be to support business in the recruitment and retention of a skilled and diverse workforce.
 Our research found a 39% increase in the number of employees requesting flexible working arrangements compared to two years ago.
 To be launched in 2020, the flexible working initiative will provide firms with the guidance and resources to create modern, flexible working environments for all employees.

 The focus is to enable firms to recruit from a wider talent pool and retain workers who might otherwise leave the business by helping firms establish their own flexible working policies.

 Together our campaign will celebrate, support and develop the people at the heart of our business community.

 There are numerous ways to get involved, so get in touch with the Chamber team today!